Hiking the Keālia Trail on Oʻahu’s North Shore

 Hiking the Keālia Trail

-Once at the trailhead, the Keālia Trail starts climbing a series of about 19 switchbacks—depending on how you count—from the trailhead to the Keālia Shelter at the top.
+Once at the trailhead, the Keālia Trail begins climbing a series of about 19 switchbacks—depending on how you count—from the trailhead to the Keālia Shelter at the top.

 That being said, the lower elevation switchbacks tend to be slightly longer, but they gradually get shorter and shorter the closer the trail gets to the shelter.